AdityaJ-26/Movie-Recommendation-System/README.md

 #### *User*
 - Users are assigned randomly generated IDs, and have to setup password for login authentication.
 - User can enter watched movie's names to their watch list.
+- User data is stored in files with name as id.dat to store and access user files efficiently.

 #### *Recommendation Generation*
 - Uses user's watch list and movies file to get user's preferred attributes.